skarlsso/PIC/README.md

-Code for Microchip PIC microprocessors.
+Code for Microchip PIC microcontrollers.